mogolicoo/free-audio-roblox-bot/README.md

 # free-audio-roblox-bot
+**THIS BOT IS IN FUCKING SPANISH!!!!!!!!!!!!!!!!!!!!!**

-this is a old and outdated discord bot that i made. it uses chinnese roblox cookies for uploading shit and more stuff you can change stuff in the file called `keys.json` for setting up your bot's token and shit.
+this is a old and outdated discord bot that i made.

+it uses chinnese roblox cookies for uploading free audios and more stuff

+you can change stuff in the file called `keys.json` for setting up your bot's token and shit.

+also when you finish setting the shit up in keys.json just run `add-commands.js` so the commands will be added to the guild.

 # json tutorial shit
 "token" - your discord bot token (used if the host is heroku)